staxgr/j2nbus/README.md

 ```

-No more C++ code is needed. jnbus will init JNI for you and export all JNI interfaces neccessary.
+No more C++ code is needed. j2nbus will init JNI for you and export all JNI interfaces neccessary.